 Scope and syllabus

-The module is effectively divided into three segments focusing on the export of Kurosawa Akira’s jidaigeki films in the 1960s and their impact on domestic productions and the emergence of the cruel-jidaigeki films, the action and horror films of the Asia Extreme ‘imprint’, and finally, Japanese animation.
+The module is effectively divided into three segments focusing on the export of Japanese films from the 1950s; the action and horror films of the Asia Extreme ‘imprint’; and finally, Japanese animation.

-Japanese Transnational Cinema replaces the first term MA course, Japanese Cinema: an Historical Survey 1896-1952 (15 PMS H002), which was originally designed for the MA Japanese Area Studies programme.
-Japanese Transnational Cinema, while still being relevant to Japanese Area Studies and Art students, seeks to extend the discussion to incorporate contemporary trends in the international film industry (such as marketing and distribution) thus giving Area Studies and Art students a point of contextualisation outside domestic production and reception, while providing a specific case study in media flows for students registered on media focussed degrees.
+Japanese Transnational Cinema, while being relevant to Japanese Area Studies and Art students, seeks to extend the discussion to incorporate contemporary trends in the international film industry (such as marketing and distribution) thus giving Area Studies and Art students a point of contextualisation outside domestic production and reception, while providing a specific case study in media flows for students registered on media focussed degrees.
 As marketing and distribution strategies are often gender specific in the audiences targeted, the course should still have relevance for students on the Gender Studies degree.

 Structure and Syllabus: The course is effectively divided into three segments over a ten-week teaching term:

-Weeks 1 – 3, in these weeks we will examine early attempts by the Japanese film industry to gain international recognition and win ‘cultural capital’ through the international ‘art house’ circuit and at prestigious film festivals.
-At an aesthetic level, the focus will be on the Toho Studios and the films of Kurosawa Akira, Mizoguchi Kenji and Ozu Yasujirō; we will discuss their uniqueness as well as their incorporations of western Hollywood genre techniques into the period drama (jidaigeki).
+First, we will examine early attempts by the Japanese film industry to gain international recognition and win ‘cultural capital’ through the international ‘art house’ circuit and at prestigious film festivals.
+At an aesthetic level, the focus will be the works of Kurosawa Akira, Mizoguchi Kenji and Ozu Yasujirō; we will discuss their uniqueness as well as their incorporations of western Hollywood genre techniques.

-Weeks 4 – 7, in these weeks we shall focus on the Tartan Video Asia Extreme ‘imprint’ which has effectively established a fan-(boy) cult following in western markets.
-In the international DVD distribution market, Asia Extreme has industrial links to the Japanese ‘direct to Video market’, the internationalisation of the Korean cinema market in the 1990s, and to a lesser extent Hong Kong cinema.
-At an aesthetic level films from the horror genre (the Ring cycle) and the cross-over Japanese Korean action/gangster genre will be explored.
+Second, we shall focus on the Tartan Video Asia Extreme ‘imprint’ which has effectively established a fan-(boy) cult following in western markets.
+We will explore the DVD distribution market, the internationalisation of Kitano Takeshi's films, the J-horror genre in the 1990s, and the Japanese action/gangster genre.